sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 using SCFirstOrderLogic.FormulaCreation.Linq;
 using static SCFirstOrderLogic.FormulaCreation.Linq.Operators; // Contains Iff and If methods

-// The helper methods recommended for the other approaches become full interfaces
+// The helper methods recommended for the other approaches become interfaces
 // when language integration is used (no implementation is needed): interface IPerson
 {